-- Use black paint and fine brush to draw a simple face.
-You could also probably use an extra-fine sharpie for this or paint marker.
+- Use black paint and a fine brush to draw a simple face.
+You could also probably use an extra-fine sharpie for this or a paint marker.

 - Using white paint to divide the pot in half.
 We may add a fun gold outline here with our favorite paint marker soon.

 How can these painted flower pots go outside?